Denver44/MySpace-App-ReactJs/README.md

-# MySpace Social Media Web-app Using ReactJS
+# MySpace Social Media Web-app Using MERN STACK

 <!-- ## <a href="" target="_blank">LIVE DEMO</a> -->